brendanv/lynx/README.md

 # Features

 - Save links quickly and easily, using the web UI or via a single API call.
+- Responsive design looks great on mobile and on larger screens.
 - View saved articles in a clean, easily-readable format.
   - Plus, an optional integration with [SingleFile](https://github.com/gildas-lormeau/SingleFile) to save faithful standalone archives of the complete webpage.
 Build your own internet archive!
 - Save highlighted passages from any articles in your collection or from around the web.